abbreviatedman/spellbound/data/quotes.md

 386
 00:22:08,814 --> 00:22:11,483
-But this is... this is...
+But this is… this is…

 387
 00:22:15,415 --> 00:22:17,584